What to Do in an Active Shooter Situation

 An active shooter is an individual who is engaged in killing, or attempting to kill, people in a confined and populated area.
-Active shooters typically use firearms and have no pattern or methods to their selection of victims.
+Active shooters typically use firearms and have no pattern or methods for their selection of victims.
 Active shooter events can happen anywhere and at any time and cause significant damage in a matter of minutes before the incident is resolved.
 Taking a few steps now can help you react quickly when every second counts.

 Disaster Planning